sunKIT109/sunKIT109/README.md

 - 👋 Hi, I’m @sunKIT109
-- 👀 I’m interested in Chess and Scratch
+- 👀 I’m interested in Chess and HTML
-- 🌱 I’m currently learning Documentation in ICT class
+- 🌱 I’m currently making minor HTML projects
 - 💞️ I’m looking to collaborate on some stuff someday
 - 📫 How to reach me: Someway
 - 😄 Pronouns: She/Her